gebr11/dataminer-docs-connectors/connector/doc/NBCU_Ocellus_Data_Collector.md

 ## How to use

 After the initialization process is completed, to set the data to be retrieved, you will need to add rows in both the **Top Level Metric Polling** and **Individual Metric Polling** tables, specifying the values to be retrieved.
 The connector will retrieve the requested data from the tables every minute, and this data will be available on the **Top Level Metric** and **Individual Metric** pages.
+For **Top Level Metric Polling** table, the user could use Grouping column to retrieve more precise data.
+To do so, the user must add the groups separated by comma (,) in the row they want to retrieve that precise data.